chriswoodford/foursquare-php/README.md

 If you're using the CurlHttpClient, you will probably want to include the cacert.pem file that can be found at [http://curl.haxx.se/docs/caextract.html](http://curl.haxx.se/docs/caextract.html)

 You can add this as a dependency in your composer file.
-You `composer.json` might look something like this:
+Your `composer.json` might look something like this:

       {
           "require": {